ozzs/monobox/README.md

 </p>

 ## Key Features
+* Simple & Easy to use music player
+* Listen from your local library
+* Create and customize your own playlists
+* Open Source Code:
+  - Frontend: React-Native with TypeScript and Node.js
+  - Backend: Python with SQLModel and FastAPI
 * Dark / Light themes
-* TypeScript and Node.js Source Code
+* No ads

 ## Installation

 ## How To Use

+### Project resources

-## Create a bug report
+### Create a bug report

-## Submit a feature request
+### Submit a feature request